top of page

 It is the ability of a government to govern itself without external interference and to make and enforce laws within its own territory.
 Sovereignty can be held by a single person, as in a monarchy, or by a group of people, as in a democratic government.
 It can also be shared between different levels of government, as in a federal system.
 Sovereignty is considered to be one of the fundamental principles of international law and the modern nation-state system.
 It is closely related to the concepts of independence and self-determination.
 Sovereignty is the quality of having supreme, independent authority over a geographic area, such as a territory.
 A sovereign government has the power to make and enforce laws, impose taxes, and make decisions on behalf of its citizens.
 The concept of sovereignty can also apply to international organizations and tribal nations.

-Example sentences of sovereignty
+Example sentences containing sovereignty

 1. The nation fought for its sovereignty and independence.